bengras/goboek.nl/content/blog/004_buildsystem.md

 does make it *quite magical* as far as I'm concerned.

 The buildsystem has worked really well for Minix as well.
-Just to see how well it does on many different Linux distro's, I tried crosscompiling x86 Minix on the [OpenSUSE's Build Service](https://build.opensuse.org/).
-It did take some tweaking, mostly of package parameters like dependencies to get the tools bootstrap going, but then 22 distro's built Minix without changing the build system itself; [here are the results](https://build.opensuse.org/package/show/home:beng-nl/Minix3).
+Just to see how well it does on many different Linux distros, I tried crosscompiling x86 Minix on the [OpenSUSE's Build Service](https://build.opensuse.org/).
+It did take some tweaking, mostly of package parameters like dependencies to get the tools bootstrap going, but then 22 distros built Minix without changing the build system itself; [here are the results](https://build.opensuse.org/package/show/home:beng-nl/Minix3).
 Well done NetBSD, and the Minix guys that work hard to cleanly integrate